Best of the 2019 women's NCAA soccer tourney

-Catarina Macario and top-seeded Stanford won in blowout fashion Friday.
-Two-seeds BYU and UCLA won by a combined score of 9-2.
-And all three 3-seeds won in shutout fashion.

-But two of the most thrilling finishes in the first round of the 2019 women's NCAA soccer tournament came down to penalty kicks.
+It wouldn't be drama without penalty kicks.
+And there was plenty of drama.

 The first was between Clemson and Vanderbilt.
-With penalties tied at 4 and a chance to deliver the Commodores to the second round, Paola Ellis' potential winning PK sailed high over the crossbar, giving the Tigers new life.
+With penalties tied at 4 and a chance to send the Commodores to the second round, Paola Ellis' potential winner sailed high over the crossbar, giving the Tigers new life.
 Patrice DiPasquale made her ensuing PK, and Clemson goalie Sandy MacIver dove to her right to stop Leila Azari's shot to send the Tigers to the next round.

 SAVE AND ADVANCE 💫— NCAA Soccer (@NCAASoccer) November 16, 2019